CraterGrader/CRATER_GRADER/README.md

 docker-compose build
 ```

 3. Docker does not have an automatic garbage collection, so every time we build an image more disk space will continue to be taken up by dangling images.
 To remove the dangling images, run the following command.
+For more information, see [What are Docker \<none\>:\<none\> images?](https://projectatomic.io/blog/2015/07/what-are-docker-none-none-images/)
 ```
 docker rmi $(docker images -f "dangling=true" -q)
 ```